Agriculture &

 Food Gardening with Justice in Mind

-This newest curriculum from Cornell Garden-Based Learning, created for educators who work with young people ages 13- 19, centers personal growth, community connection, and equity.
+This curriculum created for educators who work with young people ages 13- 19 centers personal growth, community connection, and equity.
 In Project S.O.W., youth work together to investigate how to grow food, explore their relationship with the land and food system, and practice leadership in their communities.

 4-H Wild Edibles